adrienZ/adrienzaganelli.com/content/blog/free-google-analytics-alternative-quickstart-with-umami-analytics.md

 Excellent question Timmy ! you have two choices:
 - use their cloud solution (with a free tier): [https://cloud.umami.is](https://cloud.umami.is)
-- read the following tutorial that will show you in 10 minutes the most simple path with 0 costs (ideal if you're a developer and want to manage your data and avoid bills).
+- Follow this tutorial to discover the simplest, cost-free path in under 10 minutes (ideal if you're a developer and want to manage your data and avoid bills)

 You will need node v16.13+ and PostgreSQL.